the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-wrangler.md

 (cl-infrastructure-data-wranglers-challenges)=
 ## Challenges for Data Wranglers

-Some key challenges of a Data Wrangler role, as it is defined on this page, are:
+Some key challenges of a Data Wrangler role are:

 * Immutable data collection methods (unable to change how data has been collected and stored)
 * Stringent data privacy requirements